 - Turn the heat down to medium and saute the carrots, onions and garlic until soft, no need to caramelize.
-Stir in the tomato paste, cook for 2mins, then deglaze with the wine.
-Let the wine reduce by about half.
+Stir in the tomato paste, cook for 2 minutes, then deglaze with the wine.
+Let the wine reduce by half.

 - Add the short ribs back into the pan along with the chicken stock and thyme.
 The short ribs should be covered about 2/3 with the liquid in the pot, depending on the size of your pot you may need to add more chicken stock.
 Bring everything to a simmer then cover.

-- Let the ribs slowly simmer on the stove top, or in a preheated 350-degree oven for 3-4 hours.
+- Let the ribs gently simmer on the stovetop, or in a preheated 350-degree oven for 3-4 hours.
 I like to check them every hour or so, stirring the bottom of the pot to ensure the braising liquid isn't scorching.
-You will know they are done when the bones are falling out and the meat is fork tender.
+Use a ladle to skim excess fat that forms at the surface.
+You will know they are done when the bones are falling out and the meat is fork-tender.

-- When the ribs are done remove them from the pot and let cool.
+- When the ribs are done remove them from the pot and set aside until they are cool enough to handle them.
+At this point, I like to buzz the sauce with an immersion blender, or you can use a potato masher, just to break up the carrots and onions a bit, this step is optional.
 Remove and discard the bones, then shred the meat with your hands or two forks and add it back into the braising liquid.
-If the sauce is too watery, let it reduce a bit more.

 - When adding the mascarpone you want to temper it into the sauce.
 To do this, take a ladle full of sauce and put it into a small bowl.
 Stir the mascarpone into the bowl then add it all back into the pot.
 This will ensure that the mascarpone doesn’t split or curdle in the ragu.

-- Lastly, add the cooked pappardelle to the pan and toss with the ragu.
-Serve immediately with shaved parmesan on top.
+- Lastly, add the cooked pappardelle to the pan and toss it with the ragu.
+Serve immediately with lots of shaved parmesan on top.